mitmath/18335/README.md

 * Dynamic Mode Decomposition: learning models from data.
 (Least squares: QR factorization, SVD, low-rank approximation.)
 * Charge density of interacting electrons: NLA in nonlinear problems.
 (Eigenvalue problem: QR algorithm, iterative methods)

 NLA is often applied in tandem with tools from other fields of mathematics: approximation theory, functional analysis, and statistics, to name a few.
 We'll focus on NLA, which is a computational workhorse within CSE.
+The starting point is floating point: how do we respresent _real numbers_ on the computer?

 **Further Reading:** L.N.
 Trefethen, [The Definition of Numerical Analysis](https://people.maths.ox.ac.uk/trefethen/essays.html).